 Go to All Blogs | Australasian Blogs | Fiji Birding Tours | New Caledonia Birding Tours | Samoa Birding Tours

-This October Birding Ecotours tour leader and guide Andy Walker led a custom Pacific Tour around New Caledonia, Fiji, and Samoa.
-This custom tour followed our scheduled departure Pacific Tour itinerary, and the 2017 itinerary can be viewed here.
+In October 2017 Birding Ecotours tour leader and guide Andy Walker led a custom Pacific Tour around New Caledonia, Fiji, and Samoa.
+This custom tour followed our scheduled departure Pacific Tour itinerary, and the latest itinerary can be viewed here.
 The trip report is now online and can be found here.
 Below, Andy summarizes the trip and provides a few photos.
 Please visit our tour page for many more photos.

 We had a great tour around several Pacific Islands this October.
 First stop was Grande Terre, the largest island in New Caledonia and home to plenty of endemics, several of which are totally astonishing, like Kagu, Cloven-feathered Dove, Horned Parakeet, and the tool-using New Caledonia Crow.
 These are some of the most interesting, beautiful, and bizarre birds on our planet, and we enjoyed taking pictures and observing them all at length.